orobertg/focus/README.md

 ## ✨ What Makes Focus Special?

 **Focus** is a Pomodoro timer that stays visible but never gets in your way.
-The unique **click-through** feature lets you interact with apps behind the timer while keeping track of your productivity.
+Work with your apps and run the timer while keeping track of your productivity using just the keyboard.
+Simple and un-obtrusive.

 ### Key Features